JadenLeung/rubiks/README.md

 Select the OLLs, PLLs, and PBLs you want to practice.
 The website even gives you the recommended algorithm.

 <h3>Bot Racing</h3>
-Race the auto-solve bot with your own physical cube!
+Race the auto-solve bot!
+You have the option to choose a virtual or a physical cube to race with.
 You can adjust the speed of the bot as well.